joedski/musings/Web General/Journal 2020-06-05 - What Is Meant by "Defining Media Types" In RESTful APIs?.md

 It also makes sense in the context of other formats like images: the client knows they're a JPEG, GIF, PNG, or whatever, so the client can load the appropriate handler for each one, but it doesn't actually care what's inside them.
 (Something like an image recognition AI thingy might care, but the client asking the server for that image doesn't.)

 Could you get away with things like `application/vnd.acme.list(product)+json`?
 Or should you instead use a `type` field to dynamically parametrize entity handling?

+## After Digesting Comments and Examples

+- Concentrate necessary implicit knowledge into one place: You define your media types for your API so that any client that wants to process those media types only has to look at a single document to learn how to do that.
+    - Along with that should be a notion of Forms, when your client must send a request with a body.
+By describing a notion of Forms in your Media Type, you tell the client how to understand the API when the API tells the client what data can be sent.
+- REST Messages as the Engine of Application State: To be RESTful, your media type must be a hypertext media type, using links that have defined relations.
+It is these links that describe valid state transitions in the application.
+- The Client already knows how to do HTTP, and that is not part of describing a media type.
+HTTP is taken as a given, if your API is served over HTTP.
+    - Rather, your Media Type documentation can say things like "to dereference a Link, make an HTTP request to the given path using the specified method or GET if no method is specified...".